Aggregate Score Soccer

 Every soccer match has two teams playing each other.
 One will be designated the home team, the other the away team.
 When listing the teams in records, the home team will be the first listed team, followed by the away team.

 A two-legged tie is a series of two matches played between two teams.
 The matches are called the first leg and second leg, respectively.
 Each team plays at home once.
-The winner is usually determined by aggregate score.
+The winner is usually determined by the aggregate score.

 When two teams play home and away, the total added score of the two matches is called the aggregate score.
 In two-legged tournaments, the team with the higher aggregate score against their opponent advances to the next round.
-The aggregate score is calculated by adding the goals scored of both teams across two matches.
+The aggregate score is calculated by adding the goals scored by both teams across two matches.

 Win By Aggregate Score

-Let's use an example.
-Team's A and B are using aggregate scoring:
+Let’s use an example.
+Teams A and B are using aggregate scoring: